maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 <img src="Images/BranchingGlobalMultiway.png" width="280">

-Now, the evolution splits in two branches, mirroring precisely the input graph.
+Now the evolution itself splits in two branches, mirroring precisely the input graph.
 (Note, we needed to make the "outgoing branches" in the input graph different length, because otherwise the two final states are isomorphic, and the `MultiwaySystem` identifies them as one.)

 But what if we start with particles on different branches and let them merge?